Running functions

 - Check for and, if required, create the

-directory. - Create directories for sourceDir, testDir, libsDir and vsesDir properties.
+.vssdirectory. - Create directories for sourceDir, testDir, libsDir and vsesDir properties.

 - If not found locally or force is set to

-, download VoltScript extensions in VSEDependencies to the relevant file structure under the user's.vss
+true, download VoltScript extensions in VSEDependencies to the relevant file structure under the user's.vssdirectory. - If not found locally or force is set to

-, download any required downstream dependencies. - Copy the dependencies to the relevant libsDir or vsesDir.
+true, download any required downstream dependencies. - Copy the dependencies to the relevant libsDir or vsesDir.

 - If runtimePlatforms is defined, only the VSE files for the relevant platforms will be copied into vsesDir.